 Karon: My visit through Karon was brief, but it’s a large beach town which offers a plethora of options for travelers in souvenirs, restaurants, shopping, nightlife, etc… This is where I visited the Karon Temple Market.

-Getting from Phuket to Ko Phi Phi
+Getting from Phuket to Ko Phi Phi and other places

 You can get to Ko Phi Phi from Phuket by ferry from Ratsada Pier/Phuket City.
 Ko Phi Phi Ferries take about two hours from Phuket.
 Holidays will be packed so plan ahead.
 Boats leave either hourly or every two hours.
 Another alternative is to take a speed boat tour.